 We offset our direct operational carbon footprint by financing renewable energy projects around the world to mitigate the effects our operations have on the climate.

-Through our investment in this project, we’re also able to contribute to four of the SDGs that relate to the development of affordable and clean energy, climate action, and decent work, economic growth, industry, innovation and infrastructure.
+Through the investment we make to this project, we are also able to contribute to four of the SDGs which relate to the decent work and economic growth, responsible consumption and production, climate action and life on land.

 Reducing our carbon footprint